cjerdonek/georgia-2020-presidential-election/README.md

 The above writes the file `output.csv` to the repo root.
 For convenience, we have also stored this file in the repo for you.

-**Read the comments in the code for more details, explanation, and some disclaimers!**